AllenWLynch/lisa/docs/user_guide.md

 <img src="fromRegions.png" width=400>

-*Results from the public epigenetic data look good, but we can further tailor the Lisa test to our data*.
+Results from the public epigenetic data look good, but we can further tailor the Lisa test to our data.
 Since we are working with Mutliome data, we have cells jointly assayed with ATAC-seq and RNA-seq.
 We can supply our own peaks instead of using public epigenetic data to get results even more specific to our conditions.

 You don't need multiome data to take advantage of this test, however.
 [Integrating scATAC and scRNA seq](https://satijalab.org/signac/articles/pbmc_multiomic.html), or conducting a bulk ATAC-seq experiment with known query genes are common situations where Lisa's FromRegions interface is useful.